coloria-dev/coloria/articles/remarks-on-osa-ucs/main.md

 \section{The forward conversion}

-The conversion from CIEXYZ-100 coordinates to OSA-UCS $Lgj$ coordinates is defined as
+The conversion from CIEXYZ-100 coordinates to OSA-UCS $`Lgj`$ coordinates is defined as
 follows:

 * Compute $`x`$, $`y`$ coordinates via